microsoft/Windows-DevRel/Tutorials/winui-local-ai/8-congrats.md

 - **WinUI Framework**: You used WinUI to create a modern, intuitive user interface.
 - **Windows App SDK**: You integrated Windows App SDK to access Windows platform functionality.
-- **Windows Copilot Runtime APIs**: You utilized AI models for text generation and image description.
+- **Windows AI Foundry​ APIs**: You utilized AI models for text generation and image description.
 - **Windows Community Toolkit**: You leveraged helper functions and custom controls to enhance productivity.

 ## Completed Tasks